apache/nifi/nifi-external/nifi-kafka-connect/README.md

 should be applied only to a specific Parameter Context, the name of the Parameter Context may be supplied and separated from the Parameter Name with a colon.
 For example, `parameter.HDFS:Directory`.
 In this case, the only Parameter Context whose `Directory` parameter would be set would be the Parameter Context whose name is `HDFS`.

-`(16) batch.size.count`: Optional.
-The preferred number of FlowFiles to queue up before triggering the dataflow to run.
-This is not necessary but can result in better performance for dataflows that operate better with large batches of FlowFiles, or for dataflows that need to [merge](#merging) the data together before sending to its destination.

-`(17) batch.size.bytes`: Optional.
-The preferred size of all FlowFiles to queue up before triggering the dataflow to run.
-This is not necessary but can be important for dataflows that require merging together multiple FlowFiles before delivering to a destination.

 <a name="merging"></a>
 ### Merging